metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 understand.

-Please run `git log --reverse` search for commit hash and see for yourself how horrible my knowledge of PowerShell was and perhaps still is, my background is C++ not PowerShell (where guidelines are even more rigorous) and I'm not system admin, this is in fact my first PowerShell project and all these rules and guidelines you see here is what I learned on my own mistakes over time and by reading various guidelines and documentation on the internet and still learning new stuff.
+Please run `git log --reverse` search for commit hash and see for yourself how horrible my knowledge of PowerShell was and perhaps still is, I'm not system admin and my background is C++ not PowerShell (where guidelines are even more rigorous), this is in fact my first PowerShell project and all these rules and guidelines described here is what I learned on my own mistakes over time and by reading various guidelines and documentation on the internet and still learning new stuff.

 You might hate pascal case for ex. and a lot of coders don't like pascal case either and there is